alexanderspeer/calliope/README.md

+# **TO ME**

+You run the app by navigating to the backend dir and running 'python main.py'

 # Calliope - Advanced Vocabulary Enhancement App

 A sophisticated vocabulary learning and enhancement application powered by OpenAI's GPT models.
 Calliope helps users build advanced vocabulary through AI-generated definitions, interactive flashcards, synonym discovery, and intelligent text analysis.